Symptoms of Polycystic Ovarian Syndrome (PCOS)

 Balding or abnormal hair loss

+Androgenic alopecia is one of the clear potential symptoms of polycystic ovarian syndrome.
 Again, hormonal changes are the cause, but proper medical treatment can stop hair loss and recuperate hair health.

 Depression, anxiety, stress